 - Estate level form, massing, and details.
-House is to fill the pocket width, but standards evaluated with any eye towards to overall building form and volume. - Composite siding on all elevations, upgraded secondary materials (according to style) on all elevations. - Masonry requirements on all housing types and products.
-Min 150sq m on the front elevation, required on all exposed rears. - ➤ High Visibility Requirements increased material and finishing standards on high visibility and walk-out decks that back onto the lake. - ➤ Upgraded landscaping requirements additional landscaping requirements required in the rear yard.
-Builders will be required to submit landscaping plans for review specific to lots backing onto the lake.
+House is to fill the pocket width, but standards evaluated with any eye towards to overall building form and volume.
+Massing and forms are to be suited to the topography of the lot. - > Composite siding on all elevations, upgraded secondary materials (according to style) on all elevations.

+- > Masonry requirements on all housing types and products.
+Min 150sq m on the front elevation, required on all exposed rears. - > High Visibility Requirements increased material and finishing standards on high visibility and walk-out decks that back onto amenities.
+All 4 elevations will be considered as having exposure, consistent with higher-end product. - > Upgraded landscaping requirements additional landscaping requirements required in the rear yard.
+Builders will be required to submit landscaping plans for review specific to lots backing onto amenities.

-2.3 ARCHITECTURAL STYLES
+2.2 ARCHITECTURAL STYLES